 Once you've selected an event, you can begin setting the parameters that will define your behavioral cohort.

 First, you'll have to tell Amplitude how you want it to count events.
-You have four options, all of which can be accessed from the with dropdown:
+You have five options, all of which can be accessed from the with dropdown:

 - Count.
 Your cohort will be based on the number of times your event is fired.
 For example, all users who fired